Young Carers Support

 Social Care: Young carers have the right to their own care assessment.
 This assessment is usually carried out by a social worker.
 Social workers in Hampshire are employed by Hampshire County Council (HCC).
 For enquiries about young carers’ assessments or support for a family where there is a young carer, please call HCC Children’s Services on 0300 555 1384 or e-mail firstname.lastname@example.org The aim of this assessment is to ensure that the young person and his or her family gets access to appropriate local services, including, where needed, additional support for the adult or sibling being cared for.
 The assessment may result in a whole family plan, which will be agreed between the family and social services/other agencies.

 Hart and Rushmoor Young Carers Project: We provide clubs for young carers aged 8-17 who live in Hart or Rushmoor or who attend a school in Hart or Rushmoor.
-The clubs meet during term time in Farnborough on Wednesdays: 5.00-6.30: 8-12 year olds and 7.30-9.00: 13+ years.
-A second club running on Monday evenings is planned to open in Yateley during the Summer 2018 term.
+The clubs meet during term time in Farnborough on Wednesdays: 5.00-7.00 7-12 year olds and in Yateley on Mondays 7.00-8.30 13+years.

 Young people benefit from being with others who are experiencing the same issues as them, from having time out from their caring responsibilities and from receiving support from qualified youth workers.
 You can contact us directly if you would like your child to attend one of these clubs using the enquiry form below or by calling 01252 815652 or e-mail email@example.com